What is Nursing?

-I bet you already know the answer from the get go.
+I bet you already know the answer from the get-go.
 If you’re planning to take up Nursing only to get a stable, high-paying job, you might be off to a life of misery.
-But if you want to be nurse because of your innate caring skills and heart of compassion, then you’re one step ahead from everybody who only relies on with to survive Nursing school.
+But if you want to be a nurse because of your innate caring skills and heart of compassion, then you’re one step ahead of everybody.

 To give you a clear picture of what it’s like to be a nurse, here are some of the basic Nursing responsibilities:

 - Perform physical exams and health histories